convergencelabs/convergence-io/README.md

 ## Jekyll Build
-If you just want to build the site run `jekyll build`.
+If you just want to build the site run `bundle exec jekyll build`.
 The site will be generated into the `_site` directory.

 ## Deployment
-docker build -t nexus.convergencelabs.tech:18444/convergence-io-www -f __docker/Dockerfile .
+docker build -t convergence-docker.dev.int.convergencelabs.tech/convergence-io-www -f __docker/Dockerfile .
-docker push nexus.convergencelabs.tech:18444/convergence-io-www
+docker push convergence-docker.dev.int.convergencelabs.tech/convergence-io-www